At a Glance

 Understand the Role: Read the job description thoroughly to understand the responsibilities and requirements of the Independent Domestic Violence Advisor position.
 Tailor your application to highlight how your skills and experiences align with these.

-Proofread Your Application: Before submitting, carefully proofread your application materials for spelling and grammatical errors.
-A polished application reflects your attention to detail and professionalism, which are crucial in this field.
+Proofread Your Application: Before submitting, carefully proofread your application materials for any spelling or grammatical errors.
+A polished application reflects your attention to detail and professionalism, which are crucial in this role.

 How to prepare for a job interview at Victim Support